 People love Japan for its balance between modern advancements such as in technology while still keeping its traditional roots.
 Kyoto is no different.

-This city remains the go-to destination for those who expect to see magnificent bamboo forests, beautiful temples and shrines, theatre, and colourfully dressed geishas.
+This city remains the go-to destination for those who expect to see magnificent bamboo forests, beautiful Buddhist temples and shrines, theatre, and colourfully dressed geishas.

 READ MORE: Check out our brand new travel to Japan guide!